seanchas116/amulet/README.md

 Amulet
 ======

-Amulet is a header-only C++ library that provides some functional programming support (mainly for containers) like in Underscore.js, Ruby or LINQ.
+Amulet is a header-only C++ library that provides some functional programming support (mainly for containers and monads) like in Underscore.js, Ruby, Scala or LINQ.

 - Add convenient functional methods to containers (`Amulet::RangeExtension`)
 - Comprehension syntax (query macro)